-Yes, we’re going to demonstrate against the Democratic National Committee for what they did to socialist candidate Bernie Sanders!
+Yes, we’re going to demonstrate against the Democratic National Committee for what they did to Bernie Sanders!

-(Scheduling debates for when no one would be watching, vote-counting irregularities, mal-functioning voting machines, missing polling places, voters purged from the rolls, etc. )
+For example: Scheduling debates for when no one was watching, vote-counting irregularities, mal-functioning voting machines, missing polling places, voters purged from the voter rolls, etc.

 OK, Mom, calm down!
-Right now, all we need is a case!
+Right now, all we need is a Quiz case!